 - Begin with 90º turns and also work on building to 180º turns individually using your arms and then your legs

-- Begin off the net for advanced turns
+- This time, begin off the net

 - Combine the use of your legs and your arms to turn